pillymcford/pillymcford.github.io/_services/x-leak-fixes.md

 * Incorrect or missing flashing
 * Incorrect or missing dry-in
 * Clogged or undersized scuppers or overflow drains
-* Pipe jacks are dry rotted or have been installed incorrectly
+* Pipe jacks are worn out or have been installed incorrectly
 * Ice dams

 **Condensation and mold:** Water vapor that is unable to escape the building efficiently.
 Commonly mistaken for a leak.